 I want to take this opportunity to share state and local resources and information available to you in response to the coronavirus outbreak.
-The state of Connecticut has launched an extensive website portal.ct.gov/coronavirus with daily updates on the situation as it develops and serves as a directory to other helpful online resources.
-This website has helpful information for families, businesses and community groups.
+The state of Connecticut has launched an extensive web portal with daily updates on the situation as it develops and serves as a directory to other helpful online resources, such as the Frequently Asked Questions document and the DPH daily testing data.
+This website has helpful information for:

 Additionally, the state has launched a 24/7 hotline, in cooperation with United Way of Connecticut, for questions from the public regarding issues related to the spread of coronavirus.
 People with questions can call 2-1-1 or text “CTCOVID” to 898211 for the most up-to-date information.